monkstone/monkstone.github.com/_posts/2016-07-28-atom-jruby_art.md

 ### Install Packages ###

-From the atom editor install the `build`, `rake-build` and `script` packages.
+From the atom editor install the `project-runner` and `script` packages.

-To explore JRubyArt examples open `k9_samples` folder as a project, select `build` from the menu, then choose the rake tasks from the sub-menu, launches sketches in a random order per folder.
+To explore JRubyArt examples open `k9_samples` folder, select `project-runner` from the menu, then choose the run from the sub-menu, launches sketches in a random order per folder.

 ### What's it look like ###